DaireNiC/SHA-256/README.md

-# Secure Hash Algorithim
+# Secure Hash Algorithm

-This repo contains an implementation of the SHA 256 algorithim written in the C programming language.
+This repo contains an implementation of the SHA 256 algorithm written in the C programming language.

 ![source: keyword-hero.com](https://keyword-hero.com/wp-content/uploads/2017/05/sha256-1.png)